TaishoPharmaceutical/.github/profile/README.md

-This where we publish public code written by current and former members of the informatics group at Taisho Pharmaceutical.
+This is where we publish public code written by current and former members of the informatics group at Taisho Pharmaceutical.